-Data classes in Kotlin are classes whose main purpose is to hold data.
-Data classes come automatically with additional member functions that allow you to print an instance to readable output, compare instances, copy instances, and more.
+Data classes in Kotlin are primarily used to hold data.
+For each data class, the compiler automatically generates additional member functions that allow you to print an instance to readable output, compare instances, copy instances, and more.
 Data classes are marked with

 The compiler automatically derives the following members from all properties declared in the primary constructor:

 .componentN()functions corresponding to the properties in their order of declaration.

 To ensure consistency and meaningful behavior of the generated code, data classes have to fulfill the following requirements:

 The primary constructor must have at least one parameter.

 All primary constructor parameters must be marked as